Search element - Quick search bar

 Cool freshly expressed breastmilk in the fridge before adding it to other chilled or frozen expressed breastmilk.

 Breastmilk should not be frozen or heated more than once.
-Store, defrost and offer small amounts of EBM at a time to your baby to avoid wastage.
-Any EBM that your baby doesn't take at that time will need to be thrown away.
-If your baby needs more, prepare another small amount.
+You will need to throw away any used breastmilk so offer small amounts at a time to your baby to avoid wastage.
+A If your baby needs more, prepare another small amount.

 Transporting breastmilk

-If the milk is frozen, don't let it defrost while being carried.
-If it does thaw, use it within 24 hours.
+If frozen milk defrosts, use it within 24 hours.
 It is not safe to refreeze the milk.

 Read more about expressing and storing